Food Safety Temperature Standards & Guides

-• The Danger Zone: Bacteria grow rapidly between 40°F4°C and 140°F60°C. Keep hot food hot and cold food cold.
+The Danger Zone: Bacteria grow rapidly between 40°F and 140°F (4°C and 60°C).
+Keep hot food hot and cold food cold.
+Limit time in this range to under 2 hours.

 Essential Guides